 Acquiring them requires work, which is why AA places so much emphasis on working the Steps and practicing the principles embedded in them.
 Steps 4 through 10 are central to the process.
 We take inventory of our defects of character and of the defective emotions these generate, admit them, become ready to surrender them, ask God for their removal, make amends for the harm they caused, and practice the corrective traits in the virtues.

 As this process of “housecleaning” itself becomes habitual—we do it regularly and consistently, day in and day out—it becomes a new way of life.
 It's part and parcel of our spiritual awakening as we seek to do God’s will for us.
-As we do, our defects of character weaken and decrease, while our strengths of character grow.
+As we do, our defects of character weaken and diminish, while our strengths of character grow.

 For a discussion of character defects in Practice These Principles book 1, please see chapter A. These Principles, “Virtue and Character Development,” pp. 31-36, and chapter B. In All Our Affairs: Emotional Sobriety, “Character and Emotions,” pp. 52-55.
 See also on this site "The Seeing Eye," "The Caring Heart," "Practice & Habit," "Practice These," and "Emotional Sobriety."